ARSINOE-project/data-management-service/docs/source/index.rst

    Retrieves a list of the datasets in the Data Catalogue.

-   :query case_study_id: (*optional*) - The id of the case study.
+   :query string case_study_id: (*optional*) - The id of the case study.
 Specifies the case study to which the datasets belong.
 If not provided, then all datasets in the catalogue are returned.
-   :type case_study_id: string

    :requestheader Authorization: optional `API token`